CGJennings/se3docs/docs/um-release-notes.md

 - Printing a text file in a dark theme could print text in a bad colour.
 - Fixed a resource leak when using Make Deck in a project.
 - Fixed an issue that caused https access to the [online help pages](https://se3docs.cgjennings.ca/index.html) to stop working.
+- When using new themes, `addCustomComponent` component were not immediately visible.

 ### For plug-in developers

+#### An updated and reorganized *Plug-in Authoring Kit*

+This [project folder full of examples and resources for new plug-in developers](https://github.com/CGJennings/se3docs/tree/main/Plug-in%20Authoring%20Kit) has been significantly revamped:

+- every high-level folder includes its own `README.md` with more information;
+- examples have been reorganized into categories by use case;
+- new examples are being added;
+- examples that used a full plug-in structure just to create a component editor for a “fake” component have been refactored into standalone scripts and moved to a different location than the “real” plug-in examples;
+- code is being updated to use newer language features and APIs;
+- the graphics templates have been updated;
+- more examples to ease new developers into the

 #### Build system change